 Human Development and Art Therapy (delivered online)

 Students will have the opportunity to journey over the lifespan of human development; the influence of culture, relationships and the individual connected to their social environment are examined as well as how human behavior is acquired, modified, and maintained.
 Art therapy and how it is integrated into theories of human development will be explored combined with introspection into students’ own development in order to be more fully attuned with their clients.

 A course focused on historical and contemporary views of psychopathology, as well as psychological, emotional, biological, and socio-cultural influences and approaches to understanding abnormal behavior.
 The delivery method for this course is online.back to top

 An experiential course offering students a direct and personal exploration of the art therapy process.
 Students will participate in weekly art-making session and discussions using their spontaneous artwork.
 In understanding and deepening their own creative process and visual vocabulary, students will develop sensitivity and insight into their clinical experience.

 The final project illustrates the application of art therapy in an area of specialization.
 The structure of the project if flexible and includes several possibilities:

 - Program Proposal

-Students are engaged in practical experience in the community such as schools, agencies, hospitals, residential treatment and community settings.
+Students are engaged in clinical placements in the community such as schools, agencies, hospitals, residential treatment and community settings.
 700 hours of art therapy practice are required which include client contact, site responsibilities, and potential training provided by the site.
-While there are approved practicums, students are also encouraged to contact sites directly that they may be interested in.
+While there are approved clinical placements, students are also encouraged to contact sites directly that they may be interested in.
 Students are covered by the Vancouver Art Therapy Institute liability insurance.

-Supervision is conducted in conjunction with practical experience and supports students in their work with clients.
+Supervision is conducted in conjunction with clinical placements and supports students in their work with clients.
 This weekly small group seminar facilitates learning about the application of art therapy as a unique medium for treatment.